In the right terms, "Sialia" is the

-The Eastern Bluebird (Sialia sialis)
+"kind of bird."
+Since the Eastern Bluebird (Sialia sialis) was the

 He selected the generic name "Sialia" which he simply adapted from the species name Sialia which Linnaeus had used.
 Therefore, the scientific name for the Eastern Bluebird is Sialia sialis.
 Similarly, the Western Bluebird and Mountain Bluebird, the two other species within the genus, were named Stellemexieana and Sialia currucoides respectively.